NEC0S/AttendanceSystem_FaceRecognition/README.md

-# Smart Attendance System with Face Recognition
+# Attendance System with Face Recognition

 ## Overview
 The Smart Attendance System with Face Recognition is a Python-based project designed to automate and streamline the attendance tracking process.
 Leveraging the power of computer vision and facial recognition technologies, this project provides an intelligent solution for accurately recording attendance with date and time stamps.